Feature selection when there are many influential features: Properties of feature ranking

 The assumption that each $Z\ij$ has the same distribution is made to simplify discussion and notation, and is readily relaxed.
-For example, it suffices to assume that each $Z\ij$, for $1\leq i\le n$, is distributed as $Z_j$, say, where, instead of the assumptions imposed on $Z$ in the theorem, we ask that: \beqn \neqn In this case the moment $E(Z^2)$ in (\ref{eq3.2}) would be replaced by~$E(Z_j^2)$.
-The conclusions that we draw, below, from Theorem~1 are unchanged, provided we interpret $\mu_j$ as $\mu_j/(EZ_j^2)\half$ during discussion.
+For example, it suffices to assume that each $Z\ij$, for $1\leq i\le n$, is distributed as $Z_j$, say, where, instead of the assumptions imposed on $Z$ in the theorem, we ask that:

+In this case, the moment $E(Z^2)$ in (\ref{eq3.2}) would be replaced by $E(Z_j^2)$.
+The conclusions that we draw, below, from Theorem \ref{th1} are unchanged, provided we interpret $\mu_j$ as $\mu_j/(EZ_j^2)^{1/2}$ during discussion.

 Although we ask that the vectors $X_i$ be independent, we make no assumption about the relationships among their components.
-For example, the values of $Z_{i1},\ldots,Z_{ip}$ can be highly correlated (indeed, in an extreme case, equal to one another) or completely independent.
+For example, the values of $Z_{i1},\ldots,Z_{ip}$ can be highly dependent (indeed, in an extreme case, equal to one another) or completely independent.
 The latter instance is actually the most difficult, in terms of rigorously establishing that (\ref{eq3.2}) and (\ref{eq3.3}) hold.
-At the other end of the spectrum, the case where $Z_{i1}=\ldots=Z_{ip}$ with probability~1 is trivial, since there effectively only a single component index, with different candidate values for the mean, has to be treated.
+At the other end of the spectrum, the case where $Z_{i1}=\cdots=Z_{ip}$ with probability 1 is trivial, since there effectively only a single component index, with different candidate values for the mean, has to be treated.